Alirezaesfa/Loan-Automation/docs/As-Is-Workflow.md

 # As-Is Workflow

-This document describes the current-state process used by NorthRiver Bank to evaluate personal loan applications.
+This document describes the current-state process used by ABCD Bank to evaluate personal loan applications.
 The existing workflow is manual, slow, and inconsistent, forming the baseline for future-state improvements.

 ---